Medical Appointments: How to Make Effective Use of Your Doctor’s Time

 In order to have an effective appointment with a doctor, the responsibility today falls more on the patient than the physician.
 As with much of life, we don’t learn until too late what action we could have taken to achieve a different result.

-Following are 10 tips to ensure an effective doctor appointment:
+Following are 10 tips to ensure effective use of your time at medical appointments:

 Many of us leave medical offices with a prescription in hand.
 We never fill it or if the prescription is filled it’s not taken according to instructions.